CloudLabsAI-Azure/AIW-Security-Immersion/Labs/Modules/Module-2-Exploring-Azure-Security-Center.md

 **Exploring Security Controls and Recommendations**

+1. On the **Azure Portal** top search bar search for **Security Center** and click to open.
+From the left navigation pane, under the **General** section, Select the **Recommendations** button.

-1. On the recommendations page, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations) and resource health (by severity).
+2. On the recommendations page, pay attention to the first part of the page; the **summary view** which includes the current score, progress on the recommendations (both completed security controls and recommendations) and resource health (by severity).

 2. On the top menu, click on **Download CSV report** button – this allow you to get a snapshot of your resources, their health status and the associated recommendations.
 You can use it for pivoting and reporting.